alasdairwood04/Flat-Renting-Prices-in-Edinburgh/README.md

 - `README.md`: Project documentation.

 ### Current State
-Currently, this only goes through the first page of the website https://www.citylets.co.uk/flats-rent-edinburgh/ however I am planning on updating the code so that it will scrap through all of the pages of the website
+Scrapes all the pages of the website and puts all the flats for rent in an excel file.
+Aiming to improve the functinality to allow the user to input certain criteria e.g. number of rooms, HMO etc.